MetaMask/SIPs/SIPS/sip-7.md

 #### `snap_getInterfaceState`

 The `snap_getInterfaceState` method lets snaps retrieve an existing user interface state.
+The interface state contains the values of the different stateful components (forms, inputs, ...) entered in the UI.
 The params MUST be an object, with the following properties:

 - `id` (`string`): The ID of the custom UI to read.